seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **Schedule is not cron.** The only regular trigger is the Boss's iPhone
 Shortcut: hourly from 09:00 to 01:50 local = **17 runs/day ≈ 15.3k CoinGecko
 calls/month**, plus rare `push` runs on `main.py` / `main.yml`.
-Automation
+Cron in `main.yml`
-outside the repository is never duplicated and never switched off — it belongs to the Boss.
-Cron in `main.yml` was removed deliberately in June 2026; a second scheduler is a second source of truth for freshness.
+was removed deliberately (June 2026): a second scheduler is a second source of truth for freshness.
+Automation outside the repository belongs to the Boss and is never duplicated or switched off from inside it.

 **The 7 h 10 min night pause is part of the design.** Between 01:50 and 09:00 there are no runs, `coeffs.json` ages to ~7 h and `STALE_CRIT` lights every night